9 Things to Do in Charleston in the Winter: 2025/2026 Edition

 Want to go solo?
 Check out our Charleston self-guided history tour!

 Let’s face it: we always consider Valentine’s Day when thinking about February getaways.
-Not only is Charleston a great destination for nature lovers and outdoorsy types, but it’s also perfect for couples.
+Not only is Charleston a great destination for nature lovers and outdoorsy types, but there are plenty of romantic things to do in the Holy City.

 Visiting Charleston in January and February gives you another opportunity to snuggle up with your sweetie.